-THE BAR Strength Club shares a space with CrossFit Firebolt.
-Although we do not have the newest squat racks and our bench was home made back in the 1960's, we have Eleiko weightlifting and powerlifting bars, our equipment is well looked after and in tip top condition.
-We have 4 platforms and 1 power rack where the big squats happen.
-But most importantly, we have a group of lifters who are passionate about their sports and who are always friendly, there to give each other a helping hand and support when needed.
+THE BAR Strength & Conditioning gym recently moved into its own space in Rivonia.
+We have Eleiko weightlifting and powerlifting bars, our equipment is well looked after and in tip top condition.
+We have lifting platforms where big lifts happen and an open area for conditioning work.
+We also have access to an outside area where we are able to do strongman-type sessions.
+But most importantly, we have a group of members who are passionate about their sports and about living a fit and healthy lifestyle, who are always friendly, there to give each other a helping hand and support when needed.
 Our coaches have got many years of experience and a track record of producing results.
-Even though everyone trains as a group, the coaches will give each lifter personal attention.
+Even though everyone trains as a group, the coaches will give each member personal attention.

 COACH: Andrew Anthony

 Powerlifting coaching – beginner to elite level

 Strength & conditioning coaching – beginner to elite level

 Andrew Anthony took part in weightlifting and powerlifting from a young age until he retired due to injury in 1987.
 Andrew achieved his South African colours in both sports, winning numerous SA titles along the way.

 After retirement he started to dedicate his time to coaching other athletes in both weightlifting and powerlifting, as well as strength and conditioning training for all sports.